futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 You must output ONE JSON object whose top-level keys are:

-• northstar - the overall goal that the student will be working towards.
+• northstar - object containing the calibrated goal structure with original_dream, achievable_goal, timeframe, and success_metrics.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
 • overview – one string summarizing the student's educational journey and how Futureproof's mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
-IMPORTANT: Do NOT mention specific timeframes like "year", "months", or "10 months".
-Instead refer to "this journey", "your path", or "these 10 milestones".
+IMPORTANT: Only mention the flexible "3-12 months" timeframe if necessary.
+Generally refer to "this journey", "your path", or "these 10 milestones".
 • milestones – array of 10 objects where each object has { number (1-10),
        focus (primary skill/theme),
-       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, url, benefit} }
+       goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, courseId, url, benefit},
+       subgoal {title, description, deliverable, alignment, learnworlds_assignment_id} }
-   - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals, what skills they'll gain, and how it fits into their overall learning journey toward their northstar.
-Don't just list features - explain the personal value and progression.
+   - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals.
+   - NOTE: The "subgoal" field contains a personalized assignment that applies course knowledge toward the northstar goal.
+Each subgoal should progressively build toward achieving the northstar, with Milestone 10's subgoal essentially completing the northstar goal.
 • halves – object with keys H1, H2; each value is one paragraph recapping progress and setting the next stage.
 H1 should describe "the first half of this course sequence" and H2 should describe "the second half of this course sequence".
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).

 Logic rules for creation of the JSON object above:

-• CRITICAL PACING INSTRUCTION: This is a flexible, self-paced program.
-Each milestone represents one course that typically takes 1-4 weeks to complete, depending on the student's schedule and learning pace.
-NEVER mention "months", "year", or specific timeframes.
+• CRITICAL PACING INSTRUCTION: This is a flexible, self-paced program achievable in 3-12 months based on the student's time commitment.
+Each milestone represents one course plus a personalized assignment.
 The student controls their own pace.
-• First, translate the student's response about musical_goals into a single North Star Goal, then work backward to fill quarters and milestones by choosing one of our courses to recommend for each milestone and assigning other activities that are coordinated with the topic of that course.
-This should be a version of the goal they input in our form that they could plausibly reach in 3-12 months after doing the 10 courses that we recommend them.
-Don't mention the timeframe to the student, but this is what we're aiming for here.
-If their goals are too grandiose we need to help them by proposing a plausible medium-term goal first that they can reach with our support.
+• First, calibrate the student's dream into an achievable northstar goal structure:
+  - original_dream: Their ultimate vision (may take years)
+  - achievable_goal: A realistic goal achievable in 3-12 months
+  - timeframe: "3-12 months"
+  - success_metrics: 3-4 measurable outcomes that define success
+• Then create 10 progressive subgoals that build toward this northstar, with each subgoal aligned to a course milestone.
+The 10th subgoal should essentially achieve the northstar goal.
 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Never use any numbering in the 'focus' field, only words.
 • Formulate a version of the goal that the student can plausibly reach through completing these 10 milestones, given their current level and available practice time.
-• Each milestone must include a personalized "goal" written as an outcome/capability statement based on the course's actual final project, customized to the student's genre and preferences (1–2 sentences beginning with "Be able to ..." that restate the skills/capabilities achieved; do not assign tasks or use imperative phrasing).
+• Each milestone must include:
+  - A personalized "goal" written as an outcome/capability statement based on the course's actual final project (1–2 sentences beginning with "Be able to ...")
+  - A personalized "subgoal" assignment that applies course knowledge toward the northstar goal:
+    * title: What the student will accomplish (action-oriented)
+    * description: Why this matters for their northstar journey
+    * deliverable: Specific work product to submit (be concrete and measurable)
+    * alignment: How it relates to the course content
+    * learnworlds_assignment_id: Use format "milestone_N_assignment" where N is the milestone number
 • COURSE ORDERING (MANDATORY SEQUENTIAL ORDER - NO EXCEPTIONS): Use the "Futureproof Active Courses1" tool as the canonical source for course order, titles, URLs, and Level.
   - CRITICAL REQUIREMENT: Courses MUST be recommended in the EXACT SEQUENTIAL ORDER they appear in the tool data - this is non-negotiable.
   - SELECTION PROCESS: